 The geothermal energy recovery is economically advantageous if the investment costs, esp. the drilling costs, could be reduced significantly.
 It only seems possible to open up a big opportunity for realizing geothermal energy systems by using a rock melt drilling technology, to reduce the investment costs significantly.

-Key words: Litho-Jet method, economical feasibility of geothermal energy systems
+Key words: Litho-Jet method, regenerative energies, geothermal energy

 Introduction